bashar1aziz/lab_automation/README.md

 <a name="env"></a>
 ## 1. Enviroment Overview

-This lab is built in EVE-NG, is a network virtualisation platform which an interface to building virtual network topologies of many vendors of networking equipment
+This lab is built in EVE-NG which is a network virtualisation platform supports many vendors.

 <a name="net"></a>
 ## 2. Network Topology